-The 3rd Annual Interstellar Probe Exploration Workshop scheduled for November 17–19, 2020 in Silver Spring, Maryland will not be held in-person as previously planned.
-The Organizing Committee has watched developments of the COVID-19 pandemic closely, and in the interest of community safety, the workshop will be held virtually on November 16–20, 2020.
+The 3rd Annual Interstellar Probe Exploration Workshop originally scheduled for November 17–19, 2020 in Silver Spring, Maryland will not be held in-person as previously planned.
+The Organizing Committee has watched developments of the COVID-19 pandemic closely.
+In the interest of community safety, the workshop will be held virtually on November 16–20, 2020.
 For more details and information, please visit the event website: http://interstellarprobe.jhuapl.edu/Resources/Meetings/agenda.php?id=112

 Purpose and Scope

 The 3rd Annual Interstellar Probe Exploration Workshop is being organized for heliophysicists, planetary scientists, astrophysicists, and engineers from all over the world.
 The purpose of the workshop is to gather together and discuss the objectives, design, and operations for a near-term, pragmatic interstellar probe mission.